 What Matters Most: Your Skills & Professional Experience

 You exemplify all kinds of skills as a management consultant!
-The consultation aspect of your role requires you to be familiar with a very well-rounded set of operations.
-Your thorough and versatile skill set enables you to provide insights based in expertise, and recruiters want to see that.
+Show the familiarity with a wide range of business operation types that empowers you to advise a larger client base.
+Your thorough and versatile skill set enables you to provide insights based in expertise, and recruiters appreciate that.

-Make sure your skills list is filled with strong abilities from a variety of areas, and present each one in a matter-of-fact way.
-Don’t wander off on vague tangents that don’t add any credibility by including things like “people skills”.
+Fill your skills list with strong abilities from a various management areas like stakeholder relations and budget strategy, presenting each one in a matter-of-fact way.
+Don’t derail with vague terms that don’t add any credibility, like “people skills.”

 Be highly specific about your abilities, making sure each skill you list is well-honed and brings value to the table.
-Each list item should give another reason why you’re so good at your job!
+Each list item should give another reason why you’re so good at management consulting!

 Here are some examples: